 Things to Do After Someone Dies

-Immediately following death, nothing has to be done.
-Take the time you need to start the grieving process.
+Nothing has to be done immediately after a person’s death.
+Take the time you need.
 Some people want to stay in the room with the body; others prefer to leave.
 You might want to have someone make sure the body is lying flat before the joints become stiff and cannot be moved.
 This rigor mortis begins sometime during the first hours after death.

 Some families want time to sit quietly with the body, console each other, and maybe share memories.
 You could ask a member of your religious community or a spiritual counselor to come.
 If you have a list of people to notify, this is the time to call those who might want to come and see the body before it is moved.

-Arrangements should be made to pick up the body as soon as the family is ready.
+Arrangements should be made to pick up the body as soon as the family is ready and according to local laws.
 Usually this is done by a funeral home.
-The hospital or nursing facility, if that is where death takes place, may call the funeral home for you.
+The hospital or nursing facility, if that is where the death took place, may call the funeral home for you.
 If at home, you will need to contact the funeral home directly or ask a friend or family member to do that for you.

 Federal Trade Commission